nyhave/VideoTinder/README.md

    npm start
    ```
 3. Open `public/index.html` in your browser.
+4. Sign up with your name to start swiping.

 Since dependencies are loaded from CDNs, no build step is required.